 Shoot to retire by a certain age, not by a certain financial figure.
 Time is finite.
 Money is not.
+You can always make more money, but you can never make more time.

 Live until 60 and then say good-bye.
 This has been my mindset ever since I moved to San Francisco in 2001.
 I know expecting to die by 60 sounds a little depressing, but it’s a rational framework to help prepare for your financial future.